Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 // INNOCENT TEAM SETTINGS
 // Glitch
 ttt_glitch_mode                             0       // The way in which the glitch appears to traitors.
 0 - Appears as a regular traitor.
 1 - Can appear as a special traitor.
-2 - Causes all traitors, regular or special, to appear as regular traitors and appears as a regular traitor themselves.
+2 - Causes all traitors, regular or special, to appear as regular traitors and appears as a regular traitor themselves. ttt_glitch_use_traps                        0       // Whether glitches can see and use traitor traps.
+This also allows them to loot credits for traps that require them.

 // Phantom
 ttt_phantom_respawn_health                  50      // The amount of health a phantom will respawn with